juji-io/datalevin/doc/rules.md

 As an innovation, we identify the clauses that are not involved in recursions, pull them out and add them to the regular query clauses to allow the cost-based query optimizer to work on them.
 That is to say, SNE only works on the rules that involved in recursions.
-This reduces the amount of work SNE has to do.
+This increases efficiency as index based joins are faster than SNE.

 ### Temporal elimination